-A processing fee must normally be paid when a foreign national applies for a residence permit in the following case types:
+A fee must normally be paid when a foreign national applies for a residence permit in the following case types:

-The processing fees for applying for a residence permit are regulated every year on 1 January.
+Fees are regulated every year on 1 January.

 Case types which do not warrant a fee